In recent

 regulatory landscape of cryptocurrency exchanges provides business with

-.
+both challenges and opportunities.
 While a lack of clear regulatory frameworks

 can make it difficult for exchanges to operate in some jurisdictions, emerging